Pairwise accelerated failure time regression models for infectious disease transmission in close-contact groups with external sources of infection: Los Angeles County influenza A(H1N1) data

-We use influenza A (H1N1) household surveillance data collected by the Los Angeles County Department of Public Health (LACDPH) in April and May, 2009 to give a practical example of pairwise AFT modeling of infectious disease transmission data.
+To give an example of pairwise AFT modeling of infectious disease transmission data, we analyze influenza A (H1N1) household surveillance data collected by the Los Angeles County Department of Public Health (LACDPH) in April and May, 2009.
 The data was collected using the following protocol~\citep{Sugimoto2011}: \begin{enumerate} \item Between April 14 and May 18, nasopharyngeal swabs and aspirates were taken from individuals who reported to the LACDPH or other local health care providers with acute febrile respiratory illness (AFRI), defined as a fever $\geq 37.8^\circ \text{C}$ plus at least one of cough, sore throat, or rhinorrhea (runny nose).
-These specimens were tested for influenza using reverse transcriptase polymerase chain reaction (RT-PCR). \item Patients whose specimens tested positive for pandemic influenza A(H1N1) or for influenza A of undetermined subtype were invited to participate in a phone interview.
+These specimens were tested for influenza using reverse transcriptase polymerase chain reaction (RT-PCR). \item Patients whose specimens tested positive for pandemic influenza A (H1N1) or for influenza A of undetermined subtype were invited to participate in a phone interview.
 These interviews used a standard questionnaire developed by the LACDPH to to collect information about his or her household contacts, including sex, age, and antiviral prophylaxis use.
 For index cases under 18 years of age, an adult proxy was interviewed. \item The initial interview and, when necessary, a follow-up interview were used to obtain the symptom onset dates of AFRI episodes in the household up to 14 days after the symptom onset date of the index case.
 All interviews were completed between April 30 and June 1. \end{enumerate}

-For simplicity, we assume all AFRI episodes among household members were caused by influenza A(H1N1).
-All index cases are assumed to be external infections, and all other household members are assumed to be susceptible to infection from both within-household transmission and external sources.
-The study design is contact tracing with delayed entry.
+For simplicity, we assume all AFRI episodes among household members were caused by influenza A (H1N1).
+All index cases are assumed to be external infections, and all other household members are assumed to be at risk of infection from both household members and external sources.
+This study design corresponds to contact tracing with delayed entry in the simulation study above.